Lamar University: College of Arts and Sciences

 The College of Arts and Sciences' fields of study include Physics, Mathematics, Computer Science, Biology, Chemistry, Nursing, Music, English, Earth Science, Foreign Language, History, Political Science, Criminal Justice and Psychology.
 The College is home to the JoAnne Gay Dishman School of Nursing.

 College of Fine Arts and Communication

-The College of Fine Arts and Communication consists of six departments: Art & Design, Communication & Media, Deaf Studies and Deaf Education, Music, Speech and Hearing Sciences, and Theatre & Dance.
-Communication degree programs include journalism, broadcasting, film, American Sign Language and interpretation, speech-language pathology, and audiology.
-Lamar University is one of five universities in Texas which offer a clinical doctorate in audiology program.
-The Department of Communication & Media operates LUTV, a local educational access television station, and KVLU (FM 91.3) a National Public Radio station.
-Fine arts degree programs include studio art, graphic design, art education, music performance, music education, acting, technical theatre, and dance.
-The Department of Art's faculty includes internationally acclaimed artists Keith Carter and Prince Varughese Thomas.
+The College of Fine Arts and Communication consists of six departments: Art & Design, Communication & Media, Deaf Studies and Deaf Education, Music, Speech and Hearing Sciences, and Theatre and Dance.
+Lamar University is one of five universities in Texas that offer a clinical doctorate in audiology program.
+The Department of Communication & Media operates LUTV, a local educational access television station, and KVLU (FM 91.3), a National Public Radio station.

 Reaud Honors College

-The Reaud Honors College, established in the fall of 2014, became the ninth honors college in the state of Texas.
+The Reaud Honors College was established in 2014.
 The honors program has been part of the university's academic offering since 1963.
-The 45,000 sq ft Wayne A. Reaud Building, which houses the honors college as well as university administration offices, broke ground on October 7, 2014.
 The honors college is a member of the National Collegiate Honors Council and the Great Plains Honor Council.